Ball (NYSE:BLL) PT Raised to $91.00

-Ball (NYSE:BLL) had its price objective upped by research analysts at Goldman Sachs Group from $80.00 to $91.00 in a note issued to investors on Thursday, The Fly reports.
-Goldman Sachs Group’s price objective points to a potential upside of 2.11% from the stock’s current price.
+Ball (NYSE:BLL) had its target price increased by Deutsche Bank from $78.00 to $91.00 in a research report released on Tuesday, The Fly reports.
+The firm currently has a buy rating on the industrial products company’s stock.

-BLL has been the subject of a number of other research reports.
-Barclays upped their target price on Ball from $80.00 to $88.00 in a report on Wednesday.
-Northland Securities restated a “buy” rating and set a $83.00 target price on shares of Ball in a report on Wednesday.
-Robert W. Baird upped their target price on Ball from $85.00 to $100.00 and gave the company an “outperform” rating in a report on Wednesday.
-BMO Capital Markets raised Ball from a “market perform” rating to an “outperform” rating and upped their price target for the stock from $70.00 to $107.00 in a research note on Thursday.
-Finally, JPMorgan Chase & Co. upped their price target on Ball from $87.00 to $91.00 and gave the stock an “overweight” rating in a research note on Friday, September 18th.
-Six analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average target price of $89.08.
+A number of other brokerages have also issued reports on BLL.
+JPMorgan Chase & Co. boosted their price target on Ball from $87.00 to $91.00 and gave the stock an overweight rating in a research report on Friday, September 18th.
+Wells Fargo & Company upped their price objective on Ball from $76.00 to $80.00 and gave the company an equal weight rating in a report on Wednesday, September 16th.
+Zacks Investment Research upgraded Ball from a hold rating to a buy rating and set a $84.00 price objective for the company in a report on Monday, August 31st.
+Finally, Citigroup cut their price objective on Ball from $87.00 to $86.00 and set a buy rating for the company in a report on Monday, August 10th.
+Six research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+The stock currently has a consensus rating of Buy and an average price target of $89.08.

+The company also recently announced a quarterly dividend, which was paid on Tuesday, September 15th.
+Shareholders of record on Tuesday, September 1st were given a $0.15 dividend.
+This represents a $0.60 annualized dividend and a yield of 0.66%.
+The ex-dividend date was Monday, August 31st.
+Ball’s payout ratio is currently 23.72%.

-In other news, VP Nate C. Carey sold 3,046 shares of the stock in a transaction on Tuesday, August 18th.
-The stock was sold at an average price of $76.05, for a total value of $231,648.30.
-Following the sale, the vice president now directly owns 13,611 shares of the company’s stock, valued at $1,035,116.55.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, VP Robert D. Strain sold 7,887 shares of the stock in a transaction on Tuesday, August 25th.
-The shares were sold at an average price of $77.41, for a total value of $610,532.67.
-Following the sale, the vice president now directly owns 69,978 shares in the company, valued at $5,416,996.98.
+In other news, VP Nate C. Carey sold 3,046 shares of the company’s stock in a transaction dated Tuesday, August 18th.
+The stock was sold at an average price of $76.05, for a total transaction of $231,648.30.
+Following the completion of the sale, the vice president now owns 13,611 shares in the company, valued at approximately $1,035,116.55.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, VP Robert D. Strain sold 7,887 shares of the company’s stock in a transaction dated Tuesday, August 25th.
+The stock was sold at an average price of $77.41, for a total value of $610,532.67.
+Following the sale, the vice president now owns 69,978 shares of the company’s stock, valued at approximately $5,416,996.98.
 The disclosure for this sale can be found here.
 Corporate insiders own 1.70% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Smithfield Trust Co. purchased a new stake in shares of Ball during the second quarter valued at $29,000.
-Orion Portfolio Solutions LLC lifted its holdings in Ball by 156.4% in the second quarter.
-Orion Portfolio Solutions LLC now owns 582 shares of the industrial products company’s stock valued at $40,000 after acquiring an additional 355 shares during the period.
-Balentine LLC bought a new position in Ball in the first quarter valued at about $46,000.
-Hanson & Doremus Investment Management lifted its holdings in Ball by 26.9% in the second quarter.
-Hanson & Doremus Investment Management now owns 712 shares of the industrial products company’s stock valued at $49,000 after acquiring an additional 151 shares during the period.
-Finally, Tarbox Family Office Inc. lifted its holdings in Ball by 227.0% in the second quarter.
-Tarbox Family Office Inc. now owns 739 shares of the industrial products company’s stock valued at $51,000 after acquiring an additional 513 shares during the period.
-82.45% of the stock is currently owned by institutional investors.
+A number of large investors have recently made changes to their positions in BLL.
+Commonwealth Equity Services LLC boosted its stake in Ball by 5.3% during the 1st quarter.
+Commonwealth Equity Services LLC now owns 9,155 shares of the industrial products company’s stock valued at $591,000 after purchasing an additional 463 shares during the period.
+Private Advisor Group LLC bought a new stake in shares of Ball in the 1st quarter worth approximately $340,000.
+US Bancorp DE lifted its position in shares of Ball by 27.6% in the 1st quarter.
+US Bancorp DE now owns 9,036 shares of the industrial products company’s stock worth $584,000 after acquiring an additional 1,955 shares during the period.
+Wintrust Investments LLC lifted its position in shares of Ball by 7.3% in the 1st quarter.
+Wintrust Investments LLC now owns 4,880 shares of the industrial products company’s stock worth $316,000 after acquiring an additional 330 shares during the period.
+Finally, ETF Managers Group LLC lifted its position in shares of Ball by 11.4% in the 1st quarter.
+ETF Managers Group LLC now owns 4,773 shares of the industrial products company’s stock worth $315,000 after acquiring an additional 488 shares during the period.
+Hedge funds and other institutional investors own 82.45% of the company’s stock.

 Ball Corp. provides metal packaging for beverages, foods and household products, and of aerospace and other technologies and services to commercial and governmental customers.
 It operates through the following business segments: Beverage Packaging, North and Central America; Beverage Packaging, South America; Beverage Packaging, Europe; Food and Aerosol Packaging; and Aerospace.